-Individuals with salaries over the cap must provide cost sharing from non-federal funds to cover that portion of their salary that exceeds the salary cap.
+Individuals with salaries over the cap must provide non-federal funding sourcess to cover that portion of their salary that exceeds the salary cap.

 Example of Methodology for Proposing Salary on an NIH Proposal When Salary Exceeds the NIH Salary Cap

 Dr. Einstein has a 100% appointment and is committing 10% effort on this project.
 Executive Level II cap is applied.